godotengine/godot-docs/classes/class_quaternion.rst

 - :ref:`Quaternion<class_Quaternion>` **operator +** **(** :ref:`Quaternion<class_Quaternion>` right **)**

+Adds each component of the left ``Quaternion`` to the right ``Quaternion``.
+This operation is not meaningful on its own, but it can be used as a part of a larger expression, such as approximating an intermediate rotation between two nearby rotations.

 ----

 .. _class_Quaternion_operator_dif_Quaternion:

 - :ref:`Quaternion<class_Quaternion>` **operator -** **(** :ref:`Quaternion<class_Quaternion>` right **)**

+Subtracts each component of the left ``Quaternion`` by the right ``Quaternion``.
+This operation is not meaningful on its own, but it can be used as a part of a larger expression.

 ----